If the United States Doesn’t Make The Rules, China Will

 The Trump administration pushes walls, tariffs, and trade wars.
 It seeks to damage the EU and other allies rather than reinforce their sometimes superior standards.
 It undermines the goodwill needed to advance more ambitious anti-corruption, environmental, antitrust, and privacy efforts.
 Progressives have an opportunity to leave behind the unproductive debate about whether trade is good or bad.
 Instead, they can use U.S. market power to shape the global trading system to work better for ordinary Americans without resorting to Trump-style protectionism—by turning globalization and interdependence toward progressive ends.

-Abraham Newman is the director of the Mortara Center for International Studies and a professor in the Department of Government and the School of Foreign Service at Georgetown University.
+Abraham Newman is a professor in the government department and the Walsh School of Foreign Service at Georgetown University.